yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/_index.md

     weight: 725
 ---

-YugabyteDB can be configured to protect data in transit with:
+YugabyteDB can be configured to protect data in transit using the following:

-- [Server-server encryption](./server-to-server) for intra-node communication between YB-Master and YB-TServer nodes
+- [Server-server encryption](./server-to-server) for intra-node communication between YB-Master and YB-TServer nodes.
-- [Client-server](./client-to-server) for communication between clients and nodes when using CLIs, tools, and APIs for YSQL and YCQL
+- [Client-server](./client-to-server) for communication between clients and nodes when using CLIs, tools, and APIs for YSQL and YCQL.

 YugabyteDB supports [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) encryption based on [OpenSSL](https://www.openssl.org), an open source cryptography toolkit that provides an implementation of the Transport Layer Security (TLS) and Secure Socket Layer (SSL) protocols.